Getting Healthy for Physical Transformation

 Free yourself of this self-fulfilling sabotage by taking the first step in truly understanding where all this negative energy comes from and how to replace it with positive energy, which is a lot more pleasant a journey.

-What I mean is; challenge your beliefs and take consistent action to clear them from your mindset, if they are untrue.
+What I mean is; challenge your beliefs and take action daily to clear them from your mindset, if they are untrue.
 Know that limiting beliefs are rooted in things such as; fear, judgment, rejection, shame, and failure, and then ask yourself, are those limiting beliefs true for you?

 A Healthy Mindset

 Getting healthy is not just about physical appearance.
 It's about nourishing your body and mind, making choices that support overall well-being.
-This requires a mindset that values self-care and self-care and prioritizes getting healthy as a lifelong journey.
+This requires a mindset that values self-care and prioritizes getting healthy as a lifelong journey.

 It's not always easy to maintain a healthy mindset, especially in a society that promotes quick fixes and instant results.
 But remember, getting healthy starts in your head and is a long-term process.
-It requires patience, perseverance, and a strong mindset that believes in your ability to achieve and maintain a healthy lifestyle.
+It requires patience, grit, perseverance, and a strong mindset that believes in your ability to achieve and maintain a healthy lifestyle.

 Once you can compassionately pay attention to your discomfort and struggle, you can go deeper into your mindset without judgment, shame, or pressure.
 Bringing this awareness to the surface earns you credibility, upgrading your behavior and trust with yourself to move forward and remain engaged.